alexandre-hallaine/Rainfall/level1/walkthrough.md

 Perfect, let's move to the other solution.

 ### Ret2libc
 Obviously, for this level, a ret2libc isn't necessary as we can just jump to the `run` function.
 However, it's a good exercise to understand how it works.

-I'll refer to this walkthrough in the future when a ret2libc is necessary.
+#### Explanation
 Ret2Libc (Return-to-Libc) is an exploit technique that redirects the program flow to execute existing library functions.

 A typical Ret2Libc exploit is constructed as follows: